Skip to content

 Surface plate + dial indicator$40–75/hr (manual)1–3 minFlatness, parallelism, runoutFirst article and sampling.
 Simple form/orientation checks on flat or round features.

 Pin gage / plug gage$0.25–1/feature10–30 secHole diameter (go/no-go)Quick size check before CMM.
-Does not verify position — only diameter.
+Verifies diameter only, not position.

 CMM (touch probe)$75–150/hr1–5 min per featureAll GD&T controlsFirst article inspection, tight tolerances, complex datum schemes.
 Required for profile, cylindricity, concentricity.